-She has served as an Ambassador for the ONE Campaign, Girl Rising, Half the Sky, and A World at School, and was a two-term Youth Delegate at the United Nations Economic and Social Council (ECOSOC) Youth Forums and World Bank Youth Summits.
-Hadia was named a “Global Champion for Women’s Economic Empowerment” by UN Women’s EmpowerWomen initiative, and was invited to the inaugural United State of Women (USOW) Summit by the White House Council on Women and Girls as a “Nominated Changemaker."
-She is a former Net Impact Climate Fellow, United Nations SDSN Local Pathways Fellow, Youth Expert in the Commonwealth Youth Climate Change Network (CYCN), and Honorary Advisory to the NGO Committee on Sustainable Development at the United Nations.
+Hadia served as an Ambassador for the ONE Campaign and Girl Rising, and was selected as a two-term Youth Delegate to the United Nations Economic and Social Council and World Bank youth summits.
+She was a post-graduate Fellow to Nobel Laureate, Leymah Gbowee, at Columbia University’s Women, Peace and Security Program, and served as a Net Impact Climate Fellow, United Nations SDSN Local Pathways Fellow, Climate Reality Leader, Youth Expert in the Commonwealth Youth Climate Change Network, and Honorary Advisory to the NGO Committee on Sustainable Development at the United Nations.

 Hadia holds master of science degrees in Sustainability Management and Conflict Resolution from Columbia University, and graduated as Class Speaker and Student Marshall with a bachelor of arts degree in Political Science and Economics from St. John’s University.